dmotte/misc/examples/talos-prod-vbox/README.md

 > **Note**: you may also want to adjust some values based on https://www.talos.dev/v1.9/introduction/system-requirements/.

 ## Nodes setup

-TODO maybe move this guide to the `examples` dir, and change the guide's content accordingly

 **Start** all the VMs.
 TODO no, please do it after the machineconfig patching